Partner

 • Good Governance: Has the IRS Usurped the Business Judgment of Tax Exempt Organizations in the Name of Transparency and Accountability?, 79 UMKC L. Rev. 163 (Fall 2010).

 In 2021, Karen coordinated and filed an amicus brief before the U.S. Supreme Court in Americans for Prosperity v.
 Bonta on behalf of The Nonprofit Alliance (TNPA), People for the Ethical Treatment of Animals (PETA), Association of Fundraising Professionals (AFP) and 123 nonprofit organizations across the ideological spectrum in support of the petitioners.
-Our brief contributed to a victory for the entire philanthropic sector–SCOTUS facially invalidated California’s mandatory disclosure of major donors as a condition of soliciting charitable contributions in the State.
+Our brief contributed to a victory for the entire philanthropic sector.
+The Supreme Court facially invalidated California’s mandatory disclosure of major donors as a condition of soliciting charitable contributions in the State.

 In 2019 and 2020, Karen successfully represented nonprofit and commercial organizations in federal trademark matters in federal district court and before the USPTO’s Trademark Trial and Appeal Board.

-Karen also counsels on the formation, structuring and qualification of tax-exempt organizations.
+Karen also counsels on the formation, organization, structuring and qualification of tax-exempt organizations.
 She advises clients on nonprofit governance issues, corporate law, regulatory compliance, tax-exempt organizations law, and constitutional law.

 She has also worked in the areas of direct marketing and nonprofit fundraising in Washington, D.C.